Nike-Inc/brickflow/docs/bundles-quickstart.md

     version: v1
     ```

 The important fields are:

-    * path_from_repo_root_to_project_root: This is the path from the repo root to the project root.
+* **path_from_repo_root_to_project_root**: This is the path from the repo root to the project root.
 This is the path
   that will be used to find the entrypoint file.
-    * path_project_root_to_workflows_dir: This is the path from the project .git root and is used to find and load
+* **path_project_root_to_workflows_dir**: This is the path from the project .git root and is used to find and load
   modules into python
     * This is what helps you make your imports work in your notebooks.
 It is the path from the project root to the
       workflows directory.

 ### Polyrepo Style